kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

   more_set_headers "Request-Id: $req_id";
 ```

+Be aware this can be dangerous in multi-tenant clusters, as it can lead to people with otherwise limited permissions being able to retrieve all secrets on the cluster.
+The recommended mitigation for this threat is to disable this feature, so it may not work for you.
+See CVE-2021-25742 and the [related issue on github](https://github.com/kubernetes/ingress-nginx/issues/7837) for more information.

 ### Custom HTTP Errors

 Like the [`custom-http-errors`](./configmap.md#custom-http-errors) value in the ConfigMap, this annotation will set NGINX `proxy-intercept-errors`, but only for the NGINX location associated with this ingress.
 If a [default backend annotation](#default-backend) is specified on the ingress, the errors will be routed to that annotation's default backend service (instead of the global default backend).